Dude with tweed :)

 (Mods feel free to move this in a different area, but figured it would get more attention in the SIV page)

-Shenmue creator Yu Suzuki's new game is a throwback, on-rails arcade shooter that features giant geese, alien planets, and an original soundtrack from Valensia.
+Shenmue creator Yu Suzuki's new game is a throwback, on-rails arcade shooter that features giant swans, alien planets, and an original soundtrack from Valensia.

 Coming exclusively to Apple Arcade on June 24, Air Twister is a throwback arcade shooter.
 The game follows a character named Princess Arch as she wages a war against alien invaders and helps save the giant geese who are native to her planet.